Pat Power

 Patrick Percival Power (11 February 1942 – 15 September 2025) was an Australian bishop of the Catholic Church.

 Early life

-Power grew up in Queanbeyan, the brother of Maria (deceased), Margaret, Loretta and Pauline.
+Power grew up in Queanbeyan, with four sisters.
 He was educated at St Christopher's School and St Edmund's College in Canberra and completed his schooling at Chevalier College, Bowral.
 After leaving school, he trained for the priesthood at St Columba's College in Springwood and St Patrick's College, Manly.

 Power was ordained to the priesthood in Queanbeyan on 17 July 1965 and served in the parishes of Braidwood, Canberra and Goulburn before being asked by Archbishop Thomas Cahill to undertake a doctorate in canon law in 1972 at the Propaganda Fide College, Rome.
 On the completion of his studies in 1975, Power returned to Canberra and for 10 years served as archbishop's secretary (to three archbishops) and director of the marriage tribunal.

 In February 1985, Power became parish priest of his home parish of Queanbeyan.